 Additional scope of work included public education areas, offices for the educational department, additional collection storage and support areas, and new a mechanical system to control humidity.

 One of the most significant aspects of this phase of renovation was the creation of the Nolen Center for Art and Education.
-The Nolen Center now reside on the ground floor of Street Hall, fittingly the first home of Yale’s School of Fine Art, founded in 1864, which originally combined teaching and exhibition space.
+The Nolen Center now resides on the ground floor of Street Hall, fittingly the first home of Yale’s School of Fine Art, founded in 1864, which originally combined teaching and exhibition space.